SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h4>Boxing</h4>

+A box is a minimal object wrapper around another type.
+The types that are most commonly boxed are primitives, sometimes boxing is restricted to this narrower definition. putting values into a box is called boxing, the opposite unboxing A wrapper is any entity that encapsulates/wraps around another thing.
 Memory-wise, since boxes are objects, boxed data will be stored on the heap.
-Boxing primitives allows us to interact with them using a similar interface as other objects; this enables the Everything you operate on is a first-class Object constraint of pure OO.
+Boxing primitives allows us to interact with them using a similar interface as other objects; this enables the Everything you operate on is a first-class Object constraint of pure OO, consequently most primitives are boxed in languages aspiring to pure OO such as Python, JS, Ruby...
 Autoboxing is the conversion of primitves to boxed types when relevant.
 Since boxed data will be stored on the heap, it is not necessary for it to have a constant size, thus boxed data allows more flexibility.